 Seasonal affective disorder, or SAD, is a type of depression that is believed to be triggered by changes in the amount of daylight during certain seasons each year, usually during winter.
-It affects up to 26 percent of people living in the United States.
+It affects up to 26% of people living in the United States.

 What Type Are You?

 The most common type of SAD starts in the fall months and lasts until winter has passed.
-The other type of SAD that is not as common (I just heard of it recently) starts in the spring months and lasts until the summer has ceased.
+The other type of SAD that is not as common starts in the spring months and lasts until the end of summer.

 The Mayo Clinic lists the following as symptoms of fall/winter SAD: